OpenPeerPower/operating-system/Documentation/partition.md

 ## Using datactl to move the data partition.

-In a Home Assistant OS installation, the data is stored on the `/mnt/data` partition of the SD card.
+In a Open Peer Power OS installation, the data is stored on the `/mnt/data` partition of the SD card.
 This is the only read+write partition on the SD drive.
 Using the `datactl` move command, this partition can be moved off of the SD card onto an externally connected drive, leaving the rest of the read-only system on the SD.

 The storage capacity of the external drive must be larger than the storage capacity of the existing SD card.

-The command needs to be run from the host console by either connecting a keyboard and monitor or making use of the [debug ssh access](https://developers.home-assistant.io/docs/operating-system/debugging/) over port 22222.
+The command needs to be run from the host console by either connecting a keyboard and monitor or making use of the [debug ssh access](https://developers.open-peer-power.io/docs/operating-system/debugging/) over port 22222.
 The command will not work from within an SSH add-on container.

-Log in as `root` to get to the Home Assistant CLI and then enter `login` to continue to the host.
+Log in as `root` to get to the Open Peer Power CLI and then enter `login` to continue to the host.

 Confirm your USB SSD/HD is connected and recognized using `fdisk -l`.